cs-au-dk/jalangilogger/README.md

 ### Prerequisites

-- java (& javac) 1.6+ is required to run the Java-parts of this project
 - run `npm install` to install Jalangi and other dependencies
+- java (& javac) 1.6+ is required to run the produced log files for HTML files

 ### Creating log files from plain JavaScript files